aslan-ng/keepdelta/README.md

 </div>

 ## Features
-* Generate compact and human-readable differences between two Python variables.
+* Generates compact and human-readable differences between two Python variables.
-* Apply delta to a variable to reconstruct the updated version.
+* Applies delta to a variable to reconstruct the updated version.
 * Supports common Python built-in data types.
 * Handles deeply nested and mixed data structures efficiently.
-* No external dependencies.
+* Requires no external dependencies.

 ## Installation
 Install the package using pip: